RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 Ball class
 ^^^^^^^^^^

 A distinctive feature of this class is racket collision detection.
 Collision handling is performed in the Process method of this class, objects that need to be detected as an argument are passed.
-Also this method implicitly detects collisions with screen borders.
+Also, this method implicitly detects collisions with screen borders.

 Players score
 ^^^^^^^^^^^^^